Zhyov/NTE/README.md

 ## How to use

+`NOTE: If you want to manually build your NTE instead of using NTEM, read the MANUAL file.`

 To get started, open the NTEM file and select the "Create NTE" option.
 <img src="images/step-one.png" alt="Step 1" width="1000"/>